Mineral Royalty is a payment received as consideration for the extraction of minerals.

 6 % on norm value

-The following is the three tier regime for copper based on norm value:
+The following is the five tier regime for copper based on norm value:

 Norm Price Range